aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 ## 🚀 Deployment and Maintenance

-NEBedu is architected for straightforward local deployment on target machines without requiring complex server setups.
+Satya is architected for straightforward local deployment on target machines without requiring complex server setups.
 The installation procedure involves obtaining the project files (e.g., by cloning the repository), installing necessary Python dependencies (managed via `requirements.txt`), and executing a simple setup script.
 Maintenance activities include applying updates to the application and content, potential retraining and deployment of newer AI models, and addressing any reported issues, facilitated by the version-controlled content repository and comprehensive documentation.

 ## 🌱 Future Roadmap

-Potential future developments for NEBedu include expanding the scope to cover additional subjects and grade levels, implementing more advanced analytics and reporting features, exploring the feasibility of a graphical user interface (GUI) or a mobile application version (while retaining offline capability), and investigating secure, optional synchronization mechanisms for anonymized analytics data if network infrastructure improves in target areas.
+Potential future developments for Satya include expanding the scope to cover additional subjects and grade levels, implementing more advanced analytics and reporting features, exploring the feasibility of a graphical user interface (GUI) or a mobile application version (while retaining offline capability), and investigating secure, optional synchronization mechanisms for anonymized analytics data if network infrastructure improves in target areas.

 ## 🤝 Support and Resources